turnkeylinux/confconsole/docs/README.md

 information and perform some common tasks.
 Configuration is performed via menus, rather than requiring commands to be run within a terminal.

-Confconsole is licensed under <a class="reference external" href="https://www.gnu.org/licenses/gpl-3.0.txt">GPLv3</a>.
+Confconsole is licensed under [GPLv3](https://www.gnu.org/licenses/gpl-3.0.txt).

 Main screen and basic functionality
 -----------------------------------

 When Confconsole is started, the main screen is displayed.
-At boot, Confconsole is invoked automatically on the default vt (virtual terminal).
+At boot, Confconsole is invoked automatically on the default VT (virtual terminal).
 However until run as 'root', Confconsole runs in "limited" mode and no configuration is allowed.